Securities Trading

 Latency

-~2s · Base block after bridge
+~2s · destination-chain block after bridge attestation

 Finality

-Final on Base block confirmation
+Final on destination-chain block confirmation if transfer-restriction re-check passes

 Vendors